 SAND COLICS IN HORSES

 Sand is a relatively common cause of colic in horses in certain parts of the country.
-Animals ingest it as they graze and it can accummulate in the colon over time.
+Animals ingest it as they graze and it can accumulate in the colon over time.
 Here it irritates the gut lining and, in sufficient quantity, also has the ability to cause impaction of the gut which, if not treated in time, can be fatal.

 Many horses with sand colic have intermittent mild colics over periods of weeks or months before building up to a more severe episode.